1. Manhasset Model #48 Sheet Music Stand

 The music tray itself features two sliding guides that make it super easy to open/close the stand – it can often be hard to get the top part of a stand opened up, but that’s simply not so with this one.
 The tray also features two spring-loaded holders for your actual sheet music, which function much better than the single wire you’ll usually see keeping your sheet music secured to the stand.

-- Fold, place in carrying bag and throw it in a backpack, purse or grab the case by the handle and go.
+- ULTRA-PORTABLE - Fold, place in carrying bag and throw it in a backpack, purse or grab the case by the handle and go.
 Perfect for practice, rehearsal, and performance.

-- Angle adjusting knob which allows your sheet music to be placed at the most comfortable angle, whether you're sitting or standing.
+- ADJUSTABLE - Angle adjusting knob which allows your sheet music to be placed at the most comfortable angle, whether you're sitting or standing.

-- Surprisingly sturdy for its lightweight and small size, this medium capacity stand comes with a waterproof case, perfect for any weather
+- STURDY - Extremely sturdy and stable for its lightweight and small size, this medium capacity stand comes with a waterproof case, making it perfect for any weather.

 4. Gearlux Collapsible Solid Top Orchestra Music Stand